 WorkCover claims and entitlements

 Where liability is accepted, Deakin will cover the first 10 days of lost time and reasonable medical and like expenses up to the employer threshold in relation to the claim.
-Lost time and expenses above these thresholds are covered by the Insurer.
+Lost time and expenses above these thresholds are covered by the WorkSafe Agent.
 However, where a provider such as a doctor charges the claimant more than the standard WorkCover fee, the gap will not be covered.

 For payment or refund of medical costs, you must provide accounts and receipts.
 If lost time is involved in the claim, you must provide a valid WorkCover Certificate of Capacity (medical certificate) for any absence from work and any return to work or change in work hours.
 You must sign the Certificate and have your signature witnessed.